 Skip to main content

-The Mediterranean diet is a pattern of eating common to countries near the Mediterranean Sea and is associated with good health and prevention of chronic disease.
-Arguably, the country most central to a Mediterranean style of eating and lifestyle is Italy; therefore, it is a unique setting for student learning.
-The purpose of this study abroad program is to experience, compare, and contrast the activity/lifestyle, nutrition, cuisine, food environments, and eating culture in rural and urban settings throughout Italy (Rome, Amalfi Coast, Cilento, Florence, Alpi Apuane Mountains, Cinque Terre, Parma, Padova, Venice, and Sardinia).
+The Mediterranean lifestyle includes a dietary pattern and way of living unique to countries near the Mediterranean Sea and is associated with good health and prevention of chronic disease.
+Arguably, the country most central to a Mediterranean lifestyle and pattern of eating is Italy.
+Furthermore, Italy is rich with history, cuisine, agriculture, a diversity of physical features and terrains (e.g., coastal landforms, beaches, and mountains with stunning views), and opportunities for outdoor physical activity.
+These varieties create a unique setting for student learning and experience in physical activity, nutrition, cuisine, and culture.
+Therefore, the overall purpose of this study abroad program is to experience, compare, and contrast the activity/lifestyle, nutrition, cuisine, food environments, and cultures in rural and urban settings throughout Italy.
+This program includes visits to the following places: Rome temple, the Amalfi Coast region (Maiori, Amalfi, Salerno, Pompeii), Teggiano, Matera, Pisciotta, Pioppi, Florence, Alpi Apuane Mountains (Pruno), Cinque Terre, Parma, Padova, and Venice (including, Zelarino, Sant’Erasmo, Murano).
+This program includes local church attendance in Salerno and Venice (Church of Jesus Christ of Latter-Day Saints).

 Click here to apply today!